 Generating Employment Opportunities:

-Improve living standard:
+Improve the living standard:

-Different co-operatives are established to help and promote an economic life of their members.
+Different co-operatives are established to help and promote the economic life of their members.
 They develop saving habit of members.
 The saving of members is later utilized for different purposes such as production, distribution, education, health, game and sports, cultural and traditional activities.
 These facilities promote the living standard of people.

 Proper Utilization of Resources: